caseyishere/caseyishere.github.io/README.md

  Average minutes in April for annual members is 18 minutes and May is 19.25 minutes.
 Average minutes in April for casual members is 39.29 and May is 44.31.

+### Conclusion
+1. Casual members on average
+ use bikes longer than
+annual members.

+2. There are more casual members riding bikes on Saturday and
+Sunday than any given day.

+3. There are more cyclist using bikes depending on the month.